Hu Ge: 2013: Forays into theater

-2013 has often been referred to as Hu Ge's year of Theatre plays.
+2013 has often been referred to as Hu's year of theatre plays.
 He acted as Patient No.5 in Stan Lai's A Dream Like a Dream, which served as the opening act at the 1st Wuzhen Theatre Festival.
 Hu's performance in A Dream Like A Dream especially surprised many theatre critics, and garnered positive reviews all round.
 He won the Best Actor award at the 2nd Denny Awards for his performance.

 He then starred as Xu Zhuang Tu in Forever Yin Xueyan, a play based on Pai Hsien-yung's novel of the same title performed in the Shanghai dialect.
 He won the Most Popular Actor award at the Shanghai Culture Center, and the Most Popular Theater Actor of the Year at the BQ Magazine Popular Artists Ceremony.

 2014–2016: Career resurgence and critical acclaim

-In 2014, Hu Ge starred in modern drama Life Revelations alongside Yan Ni, and won the People's Choice award at the 9th Seoul International Drama Awards for his performance.
+In 2014, Hu starred in modern drama Life Revelations alongside Yan Ni, and won the People's Choice award at the 9th Seoul International Drama Awards for his performance.
 He then starred in historical romance drama Sound of the Desert, based on the novel Ballad of the Desert written by Tong Hua.
 Originally cast in the role of the leading male role, Hu decided to take on the role of the second male lead instead, as it was a type of character he has never played before.
 The same year, he garnered a Best Supporting Actor nomination at the 21st Shanghai Television Festival for his performance in acclaimed war drama, Forty Nine Days: Memorial.
 With three successful dramas, Hu won the Most Popular Actor award at the 6th China TV Drama Awards.

 In 2015, Hu starred in espionage drama The Disguiser, which was popular with viewers and received considerably high ratings, with a market share above 8%.
 This was followed by Nirvana in Fire, a turning point in Hu's acting career, and a commercial and critical success in its own right.
-Hu Ge won awards at two of the most prestigious television awards in China for his role in Nirvana in Fire.
+Hu won awards at two of the most prestigious television awards in China for his role in Nirvana in Fire.
 He won Best Actor at the 22nd Shanghai Television Festival; and snagged a double victory by claiming both the Best Actor award and the Most Popular Actor award at the 28th China TV Golden Eagle Award.

-He then starred in modern drama Good Times (大好时光), written by Life Revelations writer Wang Liping.
+He then starred in drama Good Times (大好时光), written by Life Revelations writer Wang Liping.
 All three of his dramas in 2015 were listed under the "2015 China TV Drama Selection" by the State Administration of Press, Publication, Radio, Film and Television.

 In 2016, Hu starred in sports drama Go!
 Goal!
 Fighting! as a soccer coach.
 He returned to the big screen in December 2016, starring as an antagonist in the crime suspense film Cherry Returns.
 The same year, CBN Weekly crowned him the most commercially valuable actor in China.